Skip to main content

 • Uses the sink or countertop to get to a standing position from the toilet with no significant, negative health outcomes.

 • Requires supervision only for offensive or violent behaviors related to toileting such as urinating or defecating in inappropriate places (for example a living room or front porch), or on another person, or the act of spreading urine or feces.
-These needs are captured in Module 7.11 Behaviors Requiring Interventions and Module 9.4 Offensive or Violent Behavior to Others.
+Review Module 7.11 Behaviors Requiring Interventions and Module 9.4 Offensive or Violent Behavior to Others.

-• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, family or staff is present “just in case.”
+• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, another person is present “just in case.”

 Check “1” (“Help is needed to complete the task safely but helper DOES NOT have to be physically present throughout the task”) for a person who:

-• Toilets independently but, due to a cognitive impairment, requires cueing or he or she would be incontinent.
+• Due to a cognitive impairment, requires cueing or they would be incontinent.

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with ALL of the above components of Toileting.
+• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with ALL the components of Toileting.

-• Is able to toilet independently but doing so results in a significant, negative health outcome and another person should be present to help with ALL of the components of the task.
+• Toilets independently but doing so results in a significant, negative health outcome and another person should be present to help with ALL the components of the task.

 INCONTINENCE